Refrigerator: Disposal

-An increasingly important environmental concern is the disposal of old refrigerators—initially because freon coolant damages the ozone layer—but as older generation refrigerators wear out, the destruction of CFC-bearing insulation also causes concern.
-Modern refrigerators usually use a refrigerant called HFC-134a (1,1,1,2-Tetrafluoroethane), which does not deplete the ozone layer, unlike Freon.
-R-134a is becoming much rarer in Europe.
-Newer refrigerants are being used instead.
-The main refrigerant now used is R-600a (also known as isobutane), which has a smaller effect on the atmosphere if released.
+An increasingly important environmental concern is the disposal of old refrigerators—initially because chlorofluorocarbon coolants damage the ozone layer—but as older generation refrigerators wear out, the destruction of CFC-bearing insulation also causes concern.
+Modern refrigerators usually use a refrigerant called HFC-134a (1,1,1,2-Tetrafluoroethane), which, unlike CFCs, does not deplete the ozone layer, although it still is a quite potent greenhouse gas.
+HFC-134a is becoming much rarer in Europe, where newer refrigerants are being used instead.
+The main refrigerant now used is R-600a (isobutane), which has a smaller effect on the atmosphere if released.
 There have been reports of refrigerators exploding if the refrigerant leaks isobutane in the presence of a spark.
-If the coolant leaks into the fridge, at times when the door is not being opened (such as overnight) the concentration of coolant in the air within the fridge can build up to form an explosive mixture that can be ignited either by a spark from the thermostat or when the light comes on as the door is opened, resulting in documented cases of serious property damage and injury or even death from the resulting explosion.
+If the coolant leaks into the refrigerator, at times when the door is not being opened (such as overnight) the concentration of coolant in the air within the refrigerator can build up to form an explosive mixture that can be ignited either by a spark from the thermostat or when the light comes on as the door is opened, resulting in documented cases of serious property damage and injury or even death from the resulting explosion.

 Disposal of discarded refrigerators is regulated, often mandating the removal of doors for safety reasons.
-Children playing hide-and-seek have been asphyxiated while hiding inside discarded refrigerators, particularly older models with latching doors, in a phenomenon called refrigerator death.
-Since 2 August 1956, under U.S. federal law, refrigerator doors are no longer permitted to latch and they can be opened from the inside.
+Children have been asphyxiated while playing with discarded refrigerators, particularly older models with latching doors.
+Since the 1950s regulations in many places have mandated using refrigerator doors that can be pushed opened from inside.
 Modern units use a magnetic door gasket that holds the door sealed but allows it to be pushed open from the inside.
 This gasket was invented, developed and manufactured by Max Baermann (1903–1984) of Bergisch Gladbach/Germany.

 Regarding total life-cycle costs, many governments offer incentives to encourage recycling of old refrigerators.
 One example is the Phoenix refrigerator program launched in Australia.
 This government incentive picked up old refrigerators, paying their owners for "donating" the refrigerator.
-The refrigerator was then refurbished, with new door seals, a thorough cleaning and the removal of items, such as the cover that is strapped to the back of many older units.
-The resulting refrigerators, now over 10% more efficient, were then distributed to low income families.
+The refrigerator was then refurbished, with new door seals, a thorough cleaning, and the removal of items such as the cover that is strapped to the back of many older units.
+The resulting refrigerators, now over 10% more efficient, were then given to low-income families.
+The United States also has a program for collecting and replacing older, less-efficient refrigerators and other white goods.
+These programs seek to replace large appliances that are old and inefficient or faulty by newer, more energy-efficient appliances, to reduce the cost imposed on lower-income families, and reduce pollution caused by the older appliances.